Spark Grant Information Pack

 Capacity building, empowering, connecting, educating and supporting parents/carers.

-Parents for Parents will work to identify opportunities to recognise strengths in families and the vital role that parents play in the wellbeing of their children.
+Parents for Parents worked to identify opportunities to recognise strengths in families and the vital role that parents play in the wellbeing of their children.

 Now And Beyond

-Build a deeper understanding and building capability with their community.
+Build a deeper understanding and organisational capability with their community.

 Our 2021 Spark Partners